 - Think of breast cancer as a chronic condition.
 Chronic conditions — diabetes, high blood pressure, or asthma for example — have to be kept under control over time.
 A person with diabetes who keeps the disease under control with insulin may seem like the healthiest person you know.
 But it's because he or she is very diligent about managing the disease.
 It might help motivate you to take your hormonal therapy medicine every day if you think of breast cancer the same way.

 - If you're not sure exactly why you're taking hormonal therapy, ask your doctor.
 Your doctor may not explain how your medicine works in detail unless you ask.
 Knowing how the medicine works can help motivate you to stay on track.

 - Ask for help if you're emotionally distressed or depressed.
 Sometimes it can be hard to tell the difference between depression and fatigue brought on by treatment.
 Tell your doctor how you feel and ask for help.
 A counselor who works with women affected by breast cancer can help.

 - Join a support group or ask to be matched with another survivor.
 It may be easier to stay on track with hormonal therapy if you can talk with other women who are also taking hormonal therapy.
 Your doctor or nurse may be able to refer you to a support group or match you with another breast cancer survivor.
-You can also visit the Breastcancer.org Discussion Boards and the Live Chat Rooms.
+You can also visit the Breastcancer.org Discussion Boards.
 Here you’ll find a supportive community available 24 hours a day, 7 days a week, where you can get information, advice, and encouragement.

 Troubling side effects